The Best Writing Advice I Ever ReceivedPrint

 Chuck’s advice, by contrast, was as precise, as portable as a doctor’s crisp diagnosis and prescription.
 I sent him the first two chapters of my first book, and he wrote back, “You write, ‘Every morning, I would wake up in Tibet and walk to a temple …’ If you just changed it to a specific instance, ‘One morning I woke up and went to such-and-such a place,’ it would come into much sharper focus.”

 Twenty-seven years on, his six-sentence typed letter informs every other sentence I write, and reminds me not to drift into poetic vagueness when immediacy and specificity would be so much more welcome to a reader.
 Becoming a writer, I suspect, involves not even thinking of being a “writer,” but simply confiding one’s most intimate experiences to the page, in a way that, through training, makes sense to an unmet stranger.

-Pico Iyer is the author of two novels and eight works of nonfiction, most recently The Man Within My Head.
+Pico Iyer is the author, most recently, of The Man Within My Head.